The Dalai Lama Gets Married

-Yes, especially if you are not a member of a traditional nuclear family, you will have to spend your money and time visiting me now.
-I will always be busier than you, and more important in general.
+Yes, you will have to spend your money and time visiting me now.
+Because I have a nuclear family, I will always be busier than you, and more important in general.
 I’ve heard it’s one of the perks.
 Score!

 Please, please keep up with us on Facebook, etc. We want lots of likes.
 Please like us because… we are cute!!
 We’ll be getting pets soon to round out the cast of our family Instagram.
 Like us.
 Subscribe.
 To us.
 I’ve spent more than 70 years liking all of you.
 You owe me.